Hootie & the Blowfish is back.

 In many respects, Hootie & the Blowfish bowed out and returned the best way possible.
 The saturation of Hootie after Cracked Rearview was immense and try as they might, the band just couldn’t keep up the hype.
 They disbanded, Rucker found a new calling, Sonefeld found a better calling and everything turned out all right.
 Rather smartly, they celebrated the 25th anniversary of Cracked Rearview (failed to come anywhere near Portland) and now they have a fresh new album without all the pressure of their past.

-Hootie & the Blowfish Imperfect Circle Track List:
+Hootie & the Blowfish Imperfect Circle Songs:

 - New Year’s Day